Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-02-24-Linux_Compile.md

 $ cd linux
 - If you use old config
 $ cp /usr/src/kernels/3.10.0-327.36.1.el7.x86_64/.config /linux-4.8/.config
-- OR you don't need to
+- OR you do not need to
 $ make defconfig
 - But if you use the old .config, the following is what I recommend you for kernel compile.
 $ make oldconfig OR $ make olddefconfig